Last Updated on: 5th September 2023, 03:15 pm

 Braintree, MA Population & Demographics

 The population of Braintree is 38,712 distributed over 13.8 miles at a population density of about 2,800 people per square mile.
 The median age here is 40.5, and 19.3% of residents are foreign born, 65% of whom come from Asia.
-46.3% of Braintree’s population has a bachelor’s degree or higher certification.
+46.3% of Braintree’s population has a bachelor’s degree or higher.

 Celebrities and notable people in Braintree include film director Mark Wahlberg, philanthropist and wife of Mark Zuckerberg Priscilla Chan, Emmy award-winning sports reporter Joe Amorosino, and Boston Red Sox player Jose Offerman.